-(a) Cash and Cash Equivalents, Trade and Other Receivables, Trade and Other Payables and Bank Debt
+(a) Trade and Other Receivables, Trade and Other Payables and Bank Debt

-The fair value of cash and cash equivalents, trade and other receivables, and trade and other payables is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date.
-At December 31, 2023 and December 31, 2022, the fair value of these balances approximated their carrying value due to their short-term to maturity.
+The fair value of trade and other receivables, and trade and other payables is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date.
+At December 31, 2024 and December 31, 2023, the fair value of these balances approximated their carrying value due to their short-term to maturity.
 Bank debt bears a floating rate of interest and the margins charged by the lenders are indicative of current credit spreads and therefore carrying value approximates fair value.